Celiac disease in adults

 Treatments

-• For this disease, we generally recommend a gluten-free diet: which means completely eliminating wheat, rye and barley from your diet.
-However, rice, corn and oats are allowed.
-It is a difficult diet to implement, especially since gluten can be found, without being reported, in cooked meals without cereals or even in the coating of certain medications.
+• For this disease, a gluten-free diet is generally recommended: this involves completely eliminating wheat, rye and barley from the diet.
+On the other hand, rice, maize and oats are allowed.
+It is a difficult diet to implement, especially since gluten can be found, without being reported, in dishes cooked without cereals or even in the coating of certain drugs.

 • It can happen, in 5% of cases, that the patient makes a resistance to the gluten-free diet.
 It is often due to poor compliance with the diet, but resistance is possible.
 In the latter case, corticosteroid therapy can restore sensitivity to the gluten-free diet.